-As of the date of this Prospectus, the Company is at the pre-operating stage and therefore has no products or services which contributes to sales or revenues.
-To date, the Company has declared commerciality, pending the assessment of the DOE.
-Once confirmed, the DOE shall release a COCOC on the Project.
+As of the date of this Prospectus, the Company has not yet started commercial operations and therefore has no products or services which contributes to sales or revenues.
 Phase 1 is planned to be commissioned in late 2022.

 The Company plans to undertake its solar power projects using a mix of debt and equity.
-For the purposes of this Offer, the Company is allocating [₱1,000.00] million to fully fund the construction and development of the 50 MWdc Phase and approximately [₱200.00 million] to construct 10-km 230kV transmission line.
-The remaining [₱3,646.00 million] programmed to complete the funding requirements of the construction and development of Phase 1 (practically Phase 1B) shall be funded by debt financing.
+For the purposes of this Offer, the Company is allocating [P1,003] million to fund the construction and development of the 50 MWdc Phase and approximately [P200 million] to construct 10-km 230kV transmission line.
+The remaining [P3,649 million] programmed to complete the funding requirements of the construction and development of Phase 1 (practically Phase 1B) shall be funded by debt financing.